What do you do if your husband doesn’t want to make love?

 That’s such a lonely place to be in a marriage–but it’s far more common than we might normally think.

-When I was conducting the research for my book The Good Girl’s Guide to Great Sex, I asked thousands of women how often they made love, and who had the higher sex drive: she or her husband (along with other questions).
-Then I asked a bunch of guys the same thing.
-And while in the majority of cases the husband has the higher sex drive, in about 20-25% of marriages the woman does.
 So what do you do if you’re a woman, and you’re married to a guy who doesn’t want sex–or at least doesn’t seem that interested in it very often.
 You wonder “why doesn’t my husband want me?”
 What’s wrong with me?

-For the next four days I want to talk about what to do when your husband doesn’t want to make love.
+This week I want to talk about what to do when your husband doesn’t want to make love.

 And before we get going, I want to assure you that usually the reasons your husband doesn’t want sex have nothing to do with you–and much to do with him.
 Maybe he has an abnormally low sex drive; or maybe it’s some other relationship or psychological issue.
 We’ll talk about how to understand what’s going on better, and then give some strategies about how to deal with this.

 For the first part of the week, too, we’re not addressing marriages where she simply has the higher sex drive, but he does want sex.
 We’re not looking at marriages where they both want sex, but one just wants it more than the other.
 We’re looking more at marriages where the husband honestly doesn’t want sex very much–when he’s always turning her down.
 He doesn’t just have a lower sex drive; he seems to have hardly any sex drive.